MelancholyMoon/Seals-of-Lumina-1e/README.md

 The repository is currently almost empty because the project is still a WIP (Work In Progress).
 Real‑time changes and all files are kept in a private repository until the first release.
 If you want to learn more, you can join the official Project Lumina Discord server: https://discord.gg/qR6hWDKmfN

+## Project Lumina

+**Project Lumina** is the name of the narrative universe behind which we are developing multiple pieces of content and products.
+Project Lumina is an open project for everyone.
+Anyone can take part, provided they give credit to the creators, to the project itself, and, where applicable, to any products already developed, can make fan-made content and release it as part of the Project Lumina universe.
+We also plan to launch an official public wiki where anyone can request to add their own creations, characters and stories.

+**Seals of Lumina** is an official Project Lumina product, consequently, the events, species, universe structure, and the content within the manual are connected to Project Lumina and may appear again in other Project Lumina products.

 ## How to download the manual

 The manual can be downloaded in two ways: